 U9 players will have one practice mid-week, plus an in-house game on Sunday.
 U7 players meet on Sunday mornings for skill clinic and fun games.
 Most practices are 60-90 minutes long, and Sunday games last about an hour.
 There are eight scheduled U9 games beginning in mid April and continuing through early June.
 There are no cinics or games on Easter Sunday or Memorial Day Weekend.

 A. Home games are played on the Marblehead Village School upper field, and occasionally on Piper field.
 Away games in our league (for U11, U13 and U15) can be as close as Danvers or Hamilton or as far as Haverhill or Malden.
 The league aims to schedule each team for four home and four away games, however, field availability can sometimes skew this goal.
 U9 games are always at Marblehead Village School.

 Q. What is the cost?

 A. For the 2021 season, the program fee is $150 per player for U11, U13 and U15, $100 for U9, and $65 for U7.
 Select Note: No one will be turned away due to financial hardship.
 Please inquire via email (address below) for details.

 Q. Are there any other costs?

-A. All players must purchase insurance through our League, FGLL.
-Equipment is the largest other cost.
-Girls equipment will cost in the neighborhood of $75 to $200.
-In addition, players will need to purchase the skort portion of their uniform (approximately $15) and socks (approx $8).
-The uniform tops (pinnies) are purchased by MGYL Girls and are lent to the players for the season(s) they play.
+A. All players must purchase individual player insurance through our league -- FGLL -- to play annually.
+Equipment is likely the only other additional cost.
+Girls equipment will run in the neighborhood of $75 to $200.
+In addition, players will need to purchase the skort portion of their uniform (approximately $15).
+The uniform tops (pinnies) are purchased by the program and are lent to the players for the season(s) they play.
 We collect all pinnies once players "retire" from our program.

 Q. What equipment is needed?